Rounding up the times that London has been terrorised by giant beasts, on film and TV.

-While London can normally hold its own in comparisons with New York and Tokyo, these other world cities surely trump our own when it comes to giant monster attacks, right?
+While London can normally hold its own in comparisons with New York and Tokyo, these other world cities surely win when it comes to giant monster attacks, right?

 But London has also seen its share of mega-mutant mayhem — we're just more understated about it.
-Here, then, is our guide to the menagerie of supermegafauna that have unleashed their wrath upon the Big Smoke.
+Here, then, is our guide to the menagerie of supermegafauna (and a couple of giant humans) who have unleashed their wrath upon the Big Smoke.

 "Brace yourself for a shock", warns the trailer.
 "The biggest thing since creation," it fibs.
 The Giant Behemoth turns out to be a slack-jawed dinosaur with "radioactive fire breath" and an appetite for destroying London.
 Borne of some kind of nuclear test vagueness, the tautological monster makes its way to the capital, where it flattens cars, levels cranes and engages in unacceptable levels of antisocial behaviour.
 Includes footage of Big Ben being thumped.
 Rahhhh!

 "Incredibly realistic", "shockingly convincing", and "like nothing you've seen before"...the film makers obviously didn't watch The Giant Behemoth a couple of years previously.
 Gorgo is another lumbering dinosaur thing, captured on a remote island and chained up for public spectacle (the film makers obviously did watch King Kong).
 Turns out that Gorgo is just a baby.
 As is the law in giant monster films, his 200-foot-tall mother, called Ogra, soon comes looking, working her way through My First Tourist Guide to London in search of her offspring.
 Big Ben gets a thumping, Tower Bridge goes a bit collapsey, and Piccadilly Circus is smited.
 Eventually, Ogra rescues Gorgo from Battersea Park.
 Everyone lives happily ever after, especially reconstruction firms.